Kongjwi and Patjwi: Plot summary

 Everyone admired her because of her beauty.
 The Magistrate went to her to ask her name.
-But when Kongjwi saw her stepmother and stepsister among the guests, she fled with terror.
+But when Kongjwi saw her stepmother and stepsister among the guests, she fled in terror.
 Patjwi remarked to her mother that the strange girl looked like her Kongjwi.
 As Kongjwi crossed a bridge, she tripped.
 One of her shoes fell into the stream.
 The Magistrate found the shoe and vowed to marry the woman it belonged to.
-Servants tried the shoe on every woman in the land, until they arrived in Kongjwi's village.
+Servants tried the shoe on every woman in the land until they arrived in Kongjwi's village.
 It fit no one except Kongjwi.
 She was the last to try the shoe.
 Then, she produced her clothes and the other pair of her shoes.
 The Magistrate and Kongjwi were married.

 Patjwi was jealous of Kongjwi's marriage and drowned her in a river.
 Patjwi disguised herself as Kongjwi to live with the Magistrate.
 Kongjwi's spirit would haunt anyone in the river.
 A brave man confronted her ghost and she told him everything.
 The man reported this to the Magistrate, and the Magistrate went into the river.
 Instead of a dead body, he retrieved a golden lotus.
 He kissed the lotus and it turned into Kongjwi.

-The Magistrate sentenced Patjwi to be in jail, and she was killed and she was cooked into sauce. when stepmother thought is was Kongjwi's gift, and she ate it, until she realized it was Patjwi's dead body, she yelled so loudly until she died.
+The Magistrate sentenced Patjwi to be in jail, and she was killed and cooked into sauce.
+The stepmother, thinking it was Kongjwi's gift, ate it, until she realized it was Patjwi's dead body, she yelled so loudly until she died.
 Kongjwi and Magistrate lived happily ever after.
 The moral of this story is that those who are kind and persevering shall be rewarded.

-Features
+Analysis

-The legend of Kongji and Patzzi was passed down orally for many generations before it was first recorded, producing numerous regional variations.
+The legend of Kongji and Patjwi was passed down orally for many generations before it was first recorded, producing numerous regional variations.
 For example, some versions of the story cast a frog in place of the turtle as Kongji's helper, while others have been reduced to the Cinderella-esque first portion.
 Although the first part of the story shares elements with the Western fairy tale Cinderella, the traditional Korean belief of kwon seon jing ak (권선징악), the importance of encouraging virtue and punishing vice, pervades the traditional tale coming to fruition with the deserved deaths of Kongji's stepmother and stepsister in the second part of the story.

+Tale type

-The tale shares similarities with the more general tale type ATU 510, "The Persecuted Heroine", of the international system of Aarne-Thompson-Uther Index, but merits its own classification in the Korean tale index as type KT 450.
+The tale shares similarities with the more general tale type ATU 510, "The Persecuted Heroine", of the international system of Aarne–Thompson–Uther Index, but merits its own classification in the Korean tale index as type KT 450.

+According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
+In the second part of the story, states Ding Naitong, the heroine goes through a cycle of transformations (bird/tree/object), until she regains human form at an old woman's house.